PianoTexas International Festival & Academy

 Young Artist Performers have the option to purchase the PianoTexas Media Package.
 This is a collection of each participant’s recorded performances, master classes and photos.

-At the conclusion of the Program, these Media Packages will be individually uploaded.
+At the conclusion of the program, these Media Packages will be individually uploaded and distributed.

 Texas Christian University